mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 I would:

 1. Verify the customer's information using the approved support process.
-2. Review the available case status.
+2. Review the available case status and information.
 3. Explain that additional verification may be required before the application can continue.
-4. Avoid revealing confidential fraud-detection rules or internal thresholds.
+4. Avoid revealing confidential fraud-detection rules, thresholds or security controls.
 5. Explain what the customer needs to do next, if action is required.
+6. Document the interaction accurately.
-6. Escalate the case if it cannot be resolved within my authority.
+7. Escalate the case if it cannot be resolved within my authority.

 ### Customer communication

-I would keep the explanation clear, professional and reassuring without promising an outcome that has not yet been confirmed.
+I would keep the explanation clear, professional and reassuring without promising an outcome that has not been confirmed.

 ---